openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

 Virtual environment
 *******************

-The recommended minimum requirements for the workstation, hosting the virtual machine(s) where StarlingX will be deployed, include:
+The recommended minimum requirements for the workstation that hosts the virtual machine(s) where StarlingX is deployed includes the following:

 ^^^^^^^^^^^^^^^^^^^^^
 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

-A workstation computer with:
+A workstation computer with the following:

 -  Processor: x86_64 only supported architecture with BIOS enabled hardware virtualization extensions
--  Cores: 8 (4 with careful monitoring of cpu load)
+-  Cores: 8 (4 with careful monitoring of CPU load)
--  Memory: At least 32GB RAM
+-  Memory: Minimum 32 GB RAM
--  Hard Disk: 500GB HDD
+-  Hard Disk: 500 GB HDD
 -  Network: Two network adapters with active Internet connection

 ^^^^^^^^^^^^^^^^^^^^^
 Software requirements
 ^^^^^^^^^^^^^^^^^^^^^

-A workstation computer with:
+A workstation computer with the following:

--  Operating System: Freshly installed Ubuntu 16.04 LTS 64-bit
+-  Newly installed Ubuntu 16.04 LTS 64-bit operating system
--  Proxy settings configured (if applies)
+-  If applicable, proxy settings
 -  Git
 -  KVM/VirtManager
 -  Libvirt library